willsanderson/Homio/README.md

 <img width="260" alt="Screenshot 2025-06-12 at 11 15 25" src="https://github.com/user-attachments/assets/39a8330b-ef0e-423a-8d72-a21e482c8a57" />

-The homio thermostat template brings smart control to your heating setup.
+The homio thermostat template brings smart control to your cooling setup.
 It combines HVAC mode switching, target temperature setting, and a clean display layout using only button-card and layout-card components.

 Make sure to use the template named homio_thermostat for the custom button card,